spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-options-feature-overview.md

 Currently, the feature has the following functional constraints which are going to be resolved in the future:

-* Product options in a single group can be only from one merchant.
+* Product option values of a product option group can be only from one merchant.
 * Product options of a merchant can be used with all offers from all merchants.
 * There is no Back Office UI for approving or denying merchant product options.
 * [Glue API](https://documentation.spryker.com/docs/glue-rest-api) does not support merchant product option groups and values.